CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/_index.md

 You can track events in the NetQ UI with the Events and WJH cards:

-- **Events card**: tracks all warning, info, error, debug, and TCA events for a given timeframe
+- **Events card**: tracks all warning, info, error, debug, and TCA events for a given time frame
 - **What Just Happened card**: tracks network hardware events on NVIDIA Spectrum&trade; switches

 The NetQ CLI provides the `netq show events` command to view system and TCA events for a given time frame.
 The `netq show wjh-drop` command lists all WJH events or those with a selected drop type.